 It's Kind to Your Kidneys

 According to an article in the Winter 2011 issue of ADA Times, that brewski may reduce your risk of developing kidney stones.
 Researchers found that beer lowered the risk of kidney stones in men compared to other alcoholic beverages, possibly due to its high water content and diuretic effect.
 Compounds in hops may also slow the release of calcium from bone that is implicated in kidney stones.

 Who knew that beer packs fiber?
 Made from barley, beer contains beta-glucans — a type of soluble fiber credited with improving heart health by lowering cholesterol levels.
 A 12 ounce bottle of lager sports 0.75 grams of fiber while the same amount of dark beer boasts 1.3 grams.

 It Provides B Vitamins

-That cold one has another hidden health benefit: it's a source of B vitamins like folate, niacin, riboflavin, pantothenic acid, and vitamins B6 and B12.
-One 12-ounce brewski supplies three percent of the B12 and 12.5 percent of the vitamin B6 you need in a day.
-These two nutrients that keep your heart healthy by lowering levels of homocysteine, an amino acid that may damage your arteries and encourage blood clots to form.
+That cold one has another hidden health benefit: it's a source of B vitamins such as folate, niacin, riboflavin, pantothenic acid, and vitamins B6 and B12.
+One 12-ounce brewski supplies 3 percent of the B12 and 12.5 percent of the vitamin B6 you need in a day.
+These two nutrients keep your heart healthy by lowering levels of homocysteine, an amino acid that may damage your arteries and encourage blood clots to form.